-Even though a golden rule of online security is to use different passwords in every website and to make sure that they are secure, it can be very difficult to remember all your password and login details.
-If you opt for using the same password, you are putting at risk all your profiles but if you follow high security measures and select complex passwords for each site you use, things can get confusing and you may end up losing access to your accounts.
+Even though a golden rule of online security is to use different passwords on every website and ensure that they are secure, it can be challenging to remember all your password and login details.
+If you opt for using the same password, you are putting at risk all your profiles, but if you follow high-security measures and select complex passwords for each site you use, things can get confusing, and you may end up losing access to your accounts.

-The solution is to use a password manager app because they can store a large number of passwords, login and personal details safely.
+The solution is to use a password manager app because they can store thousands of passwords, log-ins, and personal details safely.
 Additionally, they offer you easy access to the encrypted data vault in which your information is kept.

 These are the top password manager apps

-The LastPass Premium app is available for Android, Windows Phone 8, and iOS and it features a secure password generator, password vault, and a browser with auto-fill option.
+The LastPass Premium app is available for Android, Windows Phone 8, and iOS, and it features a secure password generator, password vault, and a browser with an auto-fill option.

-To get access to the mobile app, you can subscribe to LastPass Premium for just $24 per year.
+To access the mobile app, you can subscribe to LastPass Premium for just $24 per year.

 When it comes to top password manager apps, 1Password is always in the top 5.